RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 _Complete_ SBOMs provide a full, in-depth representation of all levels of the build process in a single file.
 A Complete SBOM includes all component layers and their dependencies, offering a complete view of a product's composition.
-These types of SBOMs are mostly used for procurement and audit purposes.
+These types of SBOMs are mostly used for procurement and audit.

 Red Hat aims to publish Complete SBOMs at [https://security.access.redhat.com/data/sbom/](https://security.access.redhat.com/data/sbom/) while Shallow SBOMs